urbangrammarai/urbangrammarai.github.io/src/blog/post27_chicago.md

 # Chicago visit

 The first week of May, Dani visited the University of Chicago.
-As part of the trip, he (re-)connected with folks at the [Center for Spatial Data Science]() and met a bunch of new friends at the [Mansueto Institute for Urban Innovation]().
+As part of the trip, he (re-)connected with folks at the [Center for Spatial Data Science](https://spatial.uchicago.edu) and met a bunch of new friends at the [Mansueto Institute for Urban Innovation](https://miurban.uchicago.edu).
 All in all, it was a fantastic week where there was even a bit of time to discuss all things urban form and function.

 On May 4th, he delivered the lecture "'Open by Default' - Developing